Hanyu Makes Shaky Start At Beijing Olympics As Gu Wins Thrilling Gold - UrduPoint

 She won her gold in front of several hundred spectators including Peng Shuai, the Chinese tennis player who on Monday claimed there had been a "huge misunderstanding" over an online post in which she alleged that she was sexually assaulted by a senior Chinese politician.

-Peng, who sparked international concern when she disappeared for weeks after making the post, was seen sitting next to International Olympic Committee president Thomas Bach at the event.
+Peng, who sparked international concern when she fell silent after making the allegation in November, was seen sitting next to International Olympic Committee president Thomas Bach.

 - Mayer makes ski history - In the mountains of Yanqing, north of Beijing, Matthias Mayer successfully defended his super-G title to become the first men's alpine skier to win gold medals in three consecutive Olympics.